The

 If you've gone stage-by-stage and everything is in the right

 place, it should be ready to go.
-It's worth double checking
+It's worth double

-going into different holes.
+between wires going into different holes.

 C13 Retrofit Capacitor